-- 31. That the CYFS implement the position of Assistant Deputy Chief within the short-term (1-2 year) horizon of this five year plan. - 32.
-That the proposed Assistant Deputy Chief- Training & Emergency Management be tasked to monitor the workload pressures on the training division as a result of the increased fire suppression staffing proposed, technological changes affecting training, changes in provincial regulations, administrative support and corresponding need for increased staffing in three to five years as recommended by the 2008 plan.

-- 33. That the role of the Training Officers should be clarified in a Standard Operating Guideline.

-Their responsibilities should be noted as: - Researching and developing appropriate training programs for all CYFS staff; - Developing and delivering (or assisting with the delivery) of new training initiatives; - Ongoing review of training records and assessing individual progress; - Overseeing a quality assurance program for the delivery of all training programs; and - Monitoring the CYFS requirements for certification, and compliance with legislative and regulatory requirements for staff training. - 34.
-That Standard Operating Guidelines be developed to provide clear direction to all staff as to their roles and responsibilities relative to department training and staff development. - 35.
-That the CYFS conduct a comprehensive training facilities assessment as part of the design and development of the proposed fifth fire station. - 36.
+- 34. That the proposed Assistant Deputy Chief Training & Emergency Management be designated the Community Emergency Management Coordinator (CEMC) as well as being tasked with monitoring the workload pressures on the training division as a result of the increased fire suppression staffing proposed, technological changes affecting training, changes in provincial regulations, administrative support and corresponding need for increased staffing in three to five years as recommended by the 2008 plan. - 35.
+That the role of the Training Officers should be clarified in a Standard Operating Guideline.
+Their responsibilities should be noted as: - Researching and developing appropriate training programs for all CYFS staff; - Developing and delivering (or assisting with the delivery) of new training initiatives; - Ongoing review of training records and assessing individual progress; - Overseeing a quality assurance program for the delivery of all training programs; and - Monitoring the CYFS requirements for certification, and compliance with legislative and regulatory requirements for staff training. - 36.
+That Standard Operating Guidelines be developed to provide clear direction to all staff as to their roles and responsibilities relative to department training and staff development. - 37.
+That the CYFS conduct a comprehensive training facilities assessment as part of the design and development of the proposed fifth fire station. - 38.
 That the CYFS develop an enhanced Comprehensive Annual Training Program to facilitate the transition of the CYFS to the NFPA Professional Qualifications Standards adopted by the OFMEM.